Zero-X: Toys

-The spacecraft's introduction in Thunderbirds Are Go was accompanied by the release of a radio-controlled toy version by J. Rosenthal (Toys) Ltd. Marketed as "Five Toys in One", the product was put together from several detachable sections, similar to its assembly in the film.
+The spacecraft's introduction in Thunderbirds Are Go was accompanied by the release of a radio-controlled toy version by J. Rosenthal (Toys) Ltd. Marketed as "Five Toys in One", the product was put together from several detachable sections, similar to the spacecraft's assembly in the film.
 The remote control could also function as a walkie-talkie.
+This was followed by miniature models in the 1990s, produced by Japanese company IMAI, and twin die-cast versions – one representing the spacecraft's Mark I and II version, the other in its Mark III Captain Scarlet configuration – by Aoshima Bunka Kyozai in the 2000s.